Lodging, Food, & Transportation

 Shared Cabins

-As Camp Wavus is a children’s camp from June-August, lodging on offer are shared cabins with bunk beds and shared bathrooms.
-Cabins host around 10 attendees per cabin.
+As Camp Manitou is a children’s camp from June-August, lodging on offer are shared cabins with bunk beds and shared bathrooms.

 Cabins do have: